biblys/biblys-data-server/README.md

 ### DEV
 * Added Contributor model, create and read controllers
+* Added a required property authors to Book model
 * Added a controller to get all books on GET /books/
 * Added a controller to get all publishers on GET /publishers/
 * Improved home page style